projectacrn/acrn-hypervisor/doc/tutorials/running_ubun_as_user_vm.rst

 - Install a `Clear Linux OS
   <https://docs.01.org/clearlinux/latest/get-started/bare-metal-install-server.html>`_
-  on your NUC kit.
+  on your Intel NUC kit.
 - Follow the instructions at XXX to set up the
-  Service VM automatically on your NUC kit.
+  Service VM automatically on your Intel NUC kit.
 Follow steps 1 - 4.

   .. important:: need updated instructions that aren't Clear Linux
      dependent